Make website annotation an integrated part of your marketing workflow

 Step 5: Auto-generated screenshot

-Once you've annotated the page, the tool auto-generates a screenshot attachment that includes your annotation.
+Once you've annotated the page, the tool generates a screenshot which includes your annotations.
 This ensures that even though changes are made on the live site, you always have an image from when you made the annotation.

 Step 6: Review and approve annotations

 Now that you've annotated your website and generated a screenshot attachment, it's time to review and approve the annotations.
-Use the approval tool as you usually would to put it through the workflow for your team or stakeholders to review.
-Once everyone has approved the annotations, you can implement any necessary changes to the website.
+Use the approval tool in the Encodify platform as you normally would, and put it through the workflow for your stakeholders to review.
+Once everyone has approved the annotations, you can implement any changes you've agreed upon to the website.

 Recent blogs